cbsoft2026/site-cbsoft2026/public/data/events/en/sbes/tracks/pesquisa/chamada.md

 It is allowed to -- with explicit mention in the acknowledgments:

 * Use generative AI tools to create parts of the content, with a disclosure in the acknowledgments indicating what was generated and which tool was used.
 Authors must check the tool’s terms of use.
-Example: “ChatGPT was used to generate the first paragraph of Section 3 and Table 3.2.”
+Example: "ChatGPT was used to generate the first paragraph of Section 3 and Table 3.2."

 It is allowed to -- without mention in the paper: